Skip to Content

 Steel is one of the most commonly used materials for balcony railings.
 They are durable and are expected to last for quite a long while.

 They are also customizable and can be used cohesively with other materials that you may have in mind such as glass, concrete, or wood.
-With the proper priming and care, steel can be made rust and corrosion proof as well.
+With the proper priming and care, steel can be made rust and corrosion-proof as well.

 Wood

-Balcony house exterior with wooden railings and flowers pots, a patio area and opened green umbrellaWood is another commonly used material for balcony railings.
-With wood, you can come up with a wide plethora of designs and aesthetics and you can even easily mix and match with various types of woods as well as materials for your balcony railings.
+Wood is another commonly used material for balcony railings.
+With wood, you can come up with a wide plethora of designs and aesthetics, and you can even easily mix and match with various types of woods as well as materials for your railings.
 Wood is also one of the most affordable materials to be used for balcony railing.

 It does, however, come with a major downside.
-Wood looks great and all that but it is prone to rot and other issues when exposed to the elements, as balconies are oftentimes installed outside of the house and doesn’t enjoy the same protection as interior attachments.
+Wood looks great and all that but it is prone to rot and other issues when exposed to the elements, as balconies are oftentimes installed outside of the house and don’t enjoy the same protection as interior attachments.

 It needs to be sealed once or twice a year and needs to be religiously maintained in order for its appearance to retain its original look.